globalgov/manydata/README.md

 Please see [the website](https://globalgov.github.io/manydata/) for more information about how to use `{manydata}`.

-## Visualising ‘many’ databases
+## Comparing ‘many’ data

-Once ‘many’ data packages are downloaded, `{manydata}` helps users visualize the relationship between matched observations across datasets within a database.
-Database profiling functions return confirmed, unique, missing, conflicting, or majority values in all (non-ID) variables in the datasets for a ‘many’ package database.
+Once ‘many’ data packages are downloaded, `{manydata}` helps users visualize the relationship between matched observations across datasets within a database for a ‘many’ package database.

 ``` r
 db_plot(database = emperors, key = "ID", variable = "all", category = "all")